bsodlover/song_video_generator/README.md

 1. Install dependencies by running pip -r requirements.txt
 1. Put your videos on assets/movies
 	1. If you want, you can replace all the other assets with yours.
-1. Run the script by doing: python script.py url (this url can be a youtube song, soundcloud song, playlist, etc... anything compatible with youtube-dl) OR python script.py your-song.mp3 OR python script.py songs.txt (a text file with various urls separated by a "," )
+1. Run the script by doing: python script.py --link "https://yourrl.com" (this url can be a youtube song, soundcloud song, playlist, etc... anything compatible with youtube-dl), or python script.py --dir directory to create a video from all of the songs in the directory (must be on MP3) OR python script.py --file file.txt (a text file with various urls or songs separated by a "," )
 	1. It's very recommended to read the optional flags.
-1. Be patient.
+3. Be patient.
 It can take a while.
-1. The final video(s) will be on videos/
+4. The final video(s) will be on videos/

 # Optional Flags
+- \-\-start : The starting second to grab clips from your movies.
+For example, if the movie intro ends on second 350 and you don't want to include the movie intro, you should add the flag --start 350
+- \-\-end : The ending second to grab clips from your movies.
+For example, if the movie final credits start on second 98000 and you don't want to include the final credits, you should add the flag --end 98000